When will my son receive his iPad?

-Transfer students and members of the class of 2018 enrolled in summer school for 2014 will receive their iPad prior to summer school.
-Transfer students and members of the class of 2018 not enrolled in summer school will receive their iPad in August prior to the start of school.
-Please see iPad Distribution Nights (above) for more information.
+Transfer students and members of the class of 2020 enrolled in summer school for 2016 will receive their iPad prior to summer school.
+Transfer students and members of the class of 2020 not enrolled in summer school will receive their iPad in August prior to the start of school.
+Please see iPad Distribution Nights (below) for more information.

 Can my son use his personal iPad?

-Jesuit is prepared to offer an iPad to every new student.
-A student may choose to decline the Jesuit iPad in favor of using his iPad 2/3/4 or iPad mini, providing it is in good working condition and runs all Jesuit issued/required apps.
+Yes.
+Jesuit is prepared to offer an iPad to every new student; however, a student may choose to decline the Jesuit iPad in favor of using a personal iPad, providing it is in good working condition and runs all Jesuit issued/required apps.
 Students using personal iPads must abide by Jesuit’s iPad Acceptable Use Policy (below) and attend both an iPad Distribution night and iPad training.
 Students may elect to Opt Out of receiving an iPad when registering for Jesuit.
 There is no financial incentive to opting out of receiving a Jesuit iPad.

 Can my son use a device other than an iPad?

 It is our experience that students are very adept at learning technology and we anticipate students will teach themselves and one another.
-Jesuit will, however, provide students with mandatory iPad training for students enrolled in summer school on June 9, the first day of summer school.
-Students not enrolled in summer school will receive iPad training on Vos Parates day.
+Jesuit will, however, provide students with mandatory Technology Training for students enrolled in summer school on June 6, the first day of summer school.
+Students not enrolled in summer school will receive iPad training on Vos Parates Day.
 Course specific iPad instruction will take place during class.
 Ongoing technology training will be integrated into the freshman guidance curriculum.
 Optional training and help sessions will be available for students through the Office of Educational Technology and additional information will be available through Moodle on the Student iPad Resources page.

 Will Jesuit be purchasing apps or will my son be responsible for purchasing his own apps?

 Jesuit will be distributing a set of carefully selected apps; they are to be maintained on the student device in addition to the required free apps.
-Students may be required to purchase supplementary apps on a course to course basis.
+Students may also receive supplementary apps on a course-by-course basis.

-What formats will be used for course materials?
+Which formats will be used for course material?

-Your son will be using a variety of texts next year: digital e-books, hardback, and some form of compendium.
+Your son will be using a variety of digital and print materials next year.
 Each department has carefully reviewed their current materials, open source materials and cost efficient alternatives, and selected what they believe to best convey the material for each course.

 How will my son obtain materials for his classes next year?

-Once schedules have been mailed, families should see the 2014-15 Course Materials (above) for a listing of course materials.
+Once schedules have been mailed, families should visit the 2016-17 Textbooks page for a listing of course materials.
 Because texts will be obtained through a variety of mediums, it is very important to read course notes carefully to ensure the resources are in the correct format.
 Whenever possible Jesuit will work with individual publishers to purchase e-books in bulk and distribute them to students at no additional cost.
-If Jesuit provides your son with a digital text, he may choose to supplement with a hard copy of the text.
+If Jesuit provides your son with a digital text, he may choose to supplement it with a hard copy of the text.

-To what extent will my son be able to customize his device?
+To what extent will my son be able to modify his device?

-Jesuit understands that over times the device will be personalized by the student user.
+Jesuit understands that over time the device will be personalized by the student user.
 Students may personalize their home screen, apps, music, case, etc. as long as it is in compliance with Jesuit’s Acceptable Use Policy.
-Students may not customize their lock screen.
+Students may not customize their lock screen and may not delete school purchased and required applications.
 Lock screens must display the Student ID Screen at all times.
-Note the iPad Acceptable Use Policy (below) prohibits students from jail breaking their device.
+Note the iPad Acceptable Use Policy (below) prohibits students from jailbreaking their device.

 What happens if the iPad is broken?

 Damage to Jesuit issued iPads must be reported to the Office of Educational Technology within 24 hours or the first school day after incident.
 Jesuit will handle the repair of all Jesuit issued iPads.
-The financial responsibility of the first repair will be shared by the family and Jesuit, the family will be responsible for 75% and Jesuit will cover 25%.
+Provided that the iPad was in a Jesuit issued case, the financial responsibility of the first repair will be shared by the family and Jesuit, the family will be responsible for 75% and Jesuit will cover 25%.
 All subsequent breaks will be 100% the student’s responsibility.
 Note, if an iPad is damaged beyond repair and needs to be replaced, the family is 100% responsible for the replacement cost.

 What happens if the iPad is lost or stolen?